-I’ve been writing for them ever since: first Smart Spending, then a personal finance column and now my current gig, the daily Frugal Nation site; now I’m back writing for Smart Spending.
+I’ve been writing for them ever since: first Smart Spending, then a personal finance column, then the daily Frugal Nation site; now I’m back writing for Smart Spending.
 [Edited to add: MSN Money stopped producing original work and fired all its writers in Sept.
 2012.]
 Because of the “name” recognition I’ve been able to guest-post anywhere I like, and ultimately was convinced to join Get Rich Slowly as a staff writer.
 A few months ago an editor from Woman’s Day contacted me and we came up with a list of ideas for me to do.

 None of that would have happened had I not sat next to Liz Weston.

 Yet to apply Sam’s logic, there’s no monopoly on writing for MSN Money.
 Anyone who wants to do so and isn’t must not be trying hard enough.

 Okay, now I’m being a little simplistic.
 But when that commenter told Abby she should stop complaining and start making money from her site, Sam agreed: “Blogging is an equal playing field because any blogger can decide to write more, build a brand, guest post, etc. to gain traffic and earn more money.”